technoparasite/quiz_master/README.md

 This is a quiz framework done in codeigniter

 database Name quiz_round

-created a signup form with name,contact,email sign in form is not created(In this project)
+sytems folder are in quiz.zip files please extract it and view the result created a signup form with name,contact,email sign in form is not created(In this project)